 Healthcare Financial Management Association defines the Healthcare Revenue Cycle as the set of all administrative and clinical functions that contribute to the capture, management, and collection of patient service revenue.
 The entire process is complex and includes multiple factors.
-Revenue cycle management in healthcare typically starts with the first step of the patient making an appointment with the hospital and ends when all claims are processed, paid, collected, and settled.
+RCM in healthcare typically starts with the first step of the patient making an appointment with the hospital and ends when all claims are processed, paid, collected, and settled.
 This covers the hospital’s entire revenue cycle.
 A healthy revenue cycle should ensure all services provided to the patients are billed to the payer (either the insurance company or the patient, based on eligibility) and the payment is collected for the same.
-The various components in this medical revenue cycle management are:

 Claims tracking is another tailback to the revenue cycle management and it must be closely monitored throughout the entire cycle.
 Issues that are not resolved immediately could result in revenue loss to the providers.

 Lack of education and training for the resources could affect the payment collection.
-Human errors are the weakest link in the revenue cycle management operation.
+Human errors are the weakest link in the RCM operation.
 Such errors occur majorly while verifying insurance eligibility and coding and failing to collect and key-in all required information into a patient’s record.

-An efficient healthcare revenue cycle management company with its well-designed system ensures the billed amount is paid completely and promptly to the providers.
+An efficient healthcare with its well-designed system ensures the billed amount is paid completely and promptly to the providers.
 With their expertise and qualified resources, they improve claim approvals, reduce denials, and effectively track claims for prompt payment.

 - Optimize time by automating routines like appointment/payment reminder and reaching out to insurers for claim denial.